Talented Ismaili Artists

 Languages: We will list books published in English, French, Portuguese, Spanish and Kiswahili, but the synopsis must be submitted in English.
 Books in other languages will be considered for listing at a later date.

-Your response: Authors should submit their responses to the 8 questions accompanied by the book’s synopsis in English (100 words maximum) and an image of the cover page to the attention of Malik Merchant at email@example.com.
+Your response: Authors should submit their responses to the 9 questions accompanied by the book’s synopsis in English (preferably in no more than 100 words maximum) and an image of the cover page to the attention of Malik Merchant at firstname.lastname@example.org.
 If your book has been reviewed or is available for on-line purchase, you may provide link(s) to the book reviews and where the book is available for purchase.
 If you have a website dedicated to your literary work(s), please provide the address of your website.

 Simerg looks forward to a fantastic response from Ismaili artists and writers on these two projects dedicated to them.